sql-formatter-org/sql-formatter/README.md

 format('SELECT * FROM tbl', {
   language: 'spark', // Defaults to "sql" (see the above list of supported dialects)
   indent: '  ', // Defaults to two spaces
-  uppercase: false, // Defaults to true
+  uppercase: true, // Defaults to undefined
   linesBetweenQueries: 2, // Defaults to 1
 });
 ```